Environmentalists file suit against Merkel's 'weak' climate laws - The Observers - France 24

 Germany should "make a contribution commensurate with its responsibility in terms of climate change", added Klinger, urging the Federal Constitutional Court to "show the way to go".

-The environmental groups had already backed three farmer families who took their case to a Berlin administrative court last year, but that case was struck down by the judge.
+Last year, the environmental groups backed three farmer families who took their case to a Berlin administrative court, but that case was struck down by the judge.

 Undeterred, they have now turned to Germany's highest court, evoking a decision of the Dutch supreme court, which in 2019 ordered the Dutch state to cut its greenhouse gas emissions.